Gowers' Ramsey Theorem with multiple operations and dynamics of the homeomorphism group of the Lelek fan: Introduction

-In \cite{G}, Gowers proved a generalization of Hindman's finite sums theorem in order to show the oscillation stability of the unit sphere in the Banach space $c_0.$ Recently, Tyros in \cite{T} and Ojeda-Aristizabal in \cite{OA} independently gave constructive combinatorial proofs of the finite version of Gowers' theorem.
+In \cite{G}, Gowers proved a generalisation of Hindman's finite sums theorem in order to show the oscillation stability of the unit sphere in the Banach space $c_0.$ Recently, Tyros in \cite{T} and Ojeda-Aristizabal in \cite{OA} independently gave constructive combinatorial proofs of the finite version of Gowers' theorem.

-This article aims firstly to give a new Ramsey theorem generalizing the finite version of Gowers' Ramsey theorem to multiple operations (Theorem \ref{Tstepup_d}) and, secondly, to establish a surprising connection between our Ramsey theorem and the Lelek fan -- a compact connected metric space with many symmetries (Sections 6 and 7).
+This article aims to give a new Ramsey theorem, which generalizes the finite version of Gowers' Ramsey theorem to multiple operations (Theorem \ref{Tstepup_d}), and most importantly to establish a surprising connection between our Ramsey theorem and the dynamics of the homeomorphism group of the Lelek fan -- a compact connected metric space with many symmetries.

-Our work was motivated by a striking correspondence between structural Ramsey theory, Fra\"{i}ss\'{e} theory, and topological dynamics of automorphism groups established by Kechris, Pestov and Todor\v{c}evi\'c in {\cite{KPT}}, and further extended by Nguyen van Th\'e in \cite{NVT}.
+Our work was motivated by a striking correspondence between structural Ramsey theory, Fra\"{i}ss\'{e} theory, and topological dynamics of automorphism groups, which was established by Kechris, Pestov and Todor\v{c}evi\'c in {\cite{KPT}}, and further extended by Nguyen van Th\'e in \cite{NVT}.
 In these articles, they characterized a strong fixed point property, called extreme amenability, of automorphism groups in terms of the Ramsey property.
-Here a group is \emph{extremely amenable} if every continuous action on a compact Hausdorff space admits a fixed point.
-For instance, using the Ramsey property for linearly ordered finite metric spaces by Ne\v{s}et\v{r}il (\cite{N}), the authors of \cite{KPT} showed that the isometry group of the separable Urysohn {metric} space is extremely amenable.
-This result was originally proved by Pestov in \cite{P} using the concentration of measure techniques.
-Further, applying the Ramsey property for finite linearly ordered graphs (Ne\v{s}et\v{ril}-R\"{o}dl, \cite{NR} and \cite{NR1}), finite linearly ordered hypergraphs (Ne\v{s}et\v{ril}-R\"{o}dl, \cite{NR} and \cite{NR1}; Abramson-Harrington, \cite{AH}), and finite naturally ordered vector spaces over a finite field (Graham-Leeb-Rothschild, \cite{GLR}), Kechris, Pestov and Todor\v{c}evi\'c showed that groups of automorphisms of the random ordered graph, the random ordered hypergraph, and {the ordered} $\aleph_0$-dimensional vector space over a finite field, respectively, are extremely amenable.
+Here a topological group is \emph{extremely amenable} if every continuous action on a compact Hausdorff space admits a fixed point.
+For instance, using the Ramsey property for linearly ordered finite metric spaces by Ne\v{s}et\v{r}il \cite{N}, the authors of \cite{KPT} showed that the isometry group of the separable Urysohn {metric} space is extremely amenable.
+This result was originally proved by Pestov in \cite{P} using concentration of measure techniques.
+Further, applying the Ramsey property for finite linearly ordered graphs (Ne\v{s}et\v{ril}-R\"{o}dl, \cite{NR1} and \cite{NR2}), finite linearly ordered hypergraphs (Ne\v{s}et\v{ril}-R\"{o}dl, \cite{NR1} and \cite{NR2}; Abramson-Harrington, \cite{AH}), and finite naturally ordered vector spaces over a finite field (Graham-Leeb-Rothschild, \cite{GLR}), Kechris, Pestov and Todor\v{c}evi\'c showed that the groups of automorphisms of the random ordered graph, the random ordered hypergraph, and {the ordered} $\aleph_0$-dimensional vector space over a finite field, respectively, are extremely amenable.